antaldaniel/observatory_workflow/blogposts/blogpost_template.md

 ## Suzan Sidal

-As a consultant, what type of data do you usually use in your work at ECORYS?
+**As a consultant, what type of data do you usually use in your work at ECORYS?**

+Add you answer in clear test, and seperate links or add them as markdown links in the clear text.

-If you were able to pick, what would be the ultimate dataset, or datasets that you would like to see in the Green Deal Data Observatory?
-And the Economy Data Observatory?
+**If you were able to pick, what would be the ultimate dataset, or datasets that you would like to see in the Green Deal Data Observatory?** And the Economy Data Observatory?**

+Add you answer in clear test, and seperate links or add them as markdown links in the clear text.

-Why did you decide to join the challenge and why do you think that this would be a game changer for policymakers and/or for business?
+**Why did you decide to join the challenge and why do you think that this would be a game changer for policymakers and/or for business?**

-&lt;optional: Do you have a favorite, or most used open governmental or open science data source?
+**<optional: Do you have a favorite, or most used open governmental or open science data source?
 What do you think about it?
-Could it be improved?>
+Could it be improved?>**

-Is there a number &lt;piece of information as data> that recently surprised you?
-What was it?  \
+**Is there a number <piece of information as data> that recently surprised you?
+What was it?**

 _Example from Daniel: more people are smoking cigarettes on Earth in 2021 then in 1990.
 Population growth in developing countries replaced the shrinking number of developed country smokers. _

-&lt;optional: Do you have a good example of really good, or really bad use of data science / data curation?>
+*<optional: Do you have a good example of really good, or really bad use of data science / data curation?>*

-From your experience, what do you think the greatest problem with open data in 2021 will be?
+**From your experience, what do you think the greatest problem with open data in 2021 will be?**

-What can our automated data observatories do to make open data more credible in the European economic policy community and be more accepted as verified information?
+**What can our automated data observatories do to make open data more credible in the European economic policy community and be more accepted as verified information?**

 ## Annette Wong

-What type of data do you usually use in your work as a digital strategist?
+**What type of data do you usually use in your work as a digital strategist?**

-What would be the ultimate dataset, or datasets that you would like to see in the Green Deal Data Observatory / Digital Music Observatory / Economy Data Observaotry?  &lt;pick any>
+**What would be the ultimate dataset, or datasets that you would like to see in the Green Deal Data Observatory / Digital Music Observatory / Economy Data Observaotry?**  <pick any>

-Why do you think that this would be a game changer for businesses?
-And for business / researchers &lt;optional>?
+**Why do you think that this would be a game changer for businesses?
+And for business / researchers <optional>?**

-&lt;optional: Do you have a favorite, or most used open governmental or open science data source?
+**<optional: Do you have a favorite, or most used open governmental or open science data source?
 What do you think about it?
-Could it be improved?>
+Could it be improved?>**

-Is there a number &lt;piece of information as data> that recently surprised you?
-What was it?  \
+**Is there a number <piece of information as data> that recently surprised you?
+What was it?**

 _Example from Daniel: more people are smoking cigarettes on Earth in 2021 then in 1990.
 Population growth in developing countries replaced the shrinking number of developed country smokers. _

-&lt;optional: Do you have a good example of really good, or really bad use of data science / data curation?>
+*<optional: Do you have a good example of really good, or really bad use of data science / data curation?>*

-What do you see as the greatest problem with open data in 2021?
+**What do you see as the greatest problem with open data in 2021?**

-What can our automated data observatories  do to make open data more credible in the European economic policy community more accepted?
+**What can our automated data observatories  do to make open data more credible in the European economic policy community more accepted?**